mbrasch/sysconfigs/README.md

 ### customize configuration

- :warning:: you need to adjust the `username` and `system` in `./flake.nix`-> homeConfigurations.<username>.
+ :warning: you need to adjust the `username` and `system` in `./flake.nix`-> homeConfigurations.<username>.
 The `username` must be equal to your username on your system.
 In in this configuration, it is assumed that the home folder is named like the username.